 Background

-This is the report of the first GNSO Council Strategic Planning Session held outside of an ICANN meeting.
-The meeting was funded through the FY18 Additional Budget Request, at the request of the GNSO Council to conduct a focused and dedicated strategic planning session in order to develop a work plan for the year ahead and beyond, factoring in the existing workload as well as the new responsibilities following the IANA Stewardship transition, and as part of the Empowered Community.
-All the preparatory materials for this meeting can be found here: https://drive.google.com/open?id=1BZtK5S4pC1Fx9hkieNS5Nm1WwPvM1-yF.
+This is the outcome document from the 2018 GNSO Council Strategic Planning Session which was held in Los Angeles, United States from 29-31 January 2018.
+The meeting brought together the entire GNSO Council and X guests.
+It was funded through an Additional Budget Request that was submitted by the GNSO Council in 2017.
+The intention of the plenary was to develop a work plan for 2018 and beyond, factoring in the Council’s existing workload as well as its new responsibilities as a part of the Empowered Community following the IANA Stewardship transition.
+In advance of the meeting, the Council leadership team met extensively with ICANN staff to devise a plan for the meeting, with preparatory materials circulated to the Council in advance of the meeting for their close review.

+All the preparatory materials for this meeting can be found at this URL: https://drive.google.com/open?id=1BZtK5S4pC1Fx9hkieNS5Nm1WwPvM1-yF.

 Focus

 The meeting spanned three days, each of which had a specific focus and objective:

 Day 1 - Roles & Remit of Council, Council Leadership and Liaisons.
-During Day 1, the Council focused on reviewing the relevant Bylaws and GNSO Operating Procedures to ensure a common understanding of and appreciation for the unique roles that the GNSO and the GNSO Council have with regard to gTLD policy development.
-Furthermore, the GNSO Council discussed the role of Council leadership, which has evolved over time as a result of new responsibilities following the IANA Stewardship transition.
+The day opened with a bilateral meeting between the Council and the ICANN Chief Executive Officer where topics of mutual concern were discussed.
+The Council was then briefed by Becky Burr on the concept of the picket fence.
+This session focused on reviewing the relevant Bylaws and GNSO Operating Procedures to ensure a common understanding of, and appreciation for, the unique roles that the GNSO and the GNSO Council have with regards to gTLD policy development.
+In addition, the GNSO Council discussed the role of Council leadership, which has evolved over time as a result of new responsibilities following the IANA Stewardship transition.
 As a result of that discussion, members agreed to explore the creation of emergency consultation mechanisms that propose to allow the GNSO Chair and/or Council Vice-Chairs to consult with the GNSO Council and/or Stakeholder Group / Constituencies on issues that require an urgent response or decision.
 Councilors also discussed the role of GNSO Council liaisons to Policy Development Process (PDP) Working Groups, Implementation Review Teams (IRTs), Cross-Community Working Groups as well as other Supporting Organizations and Advisory Committees.
 It was agreed that, in addition to the existing language in the GNSO Operating Procedures, there is a need to be more specific about the responsibilities of liaisons, especially since the role of a liaison has become more important in recent PDPs and IRTs.
 The Council agreed to further review and refine a role and responsibilities description.
 Concurrent with this work, the Council will re-confirm liaisons for all ongoing activities.